MetazoaPhylogenomicsLab/MATEdb/README.md

 ## Scripts

 We provide all the commands and scripts needed to download the raw data and process it to obtain all files in MATEdb.
 Here you can see a diagram of the pipeline used to generate the data in MATEdb followed by a detailed description of every step.
+Software versions and parameters are summarized in the **Table_S2.xlsx** table in the Data folder.

 ![Pipeline used to generate the data in MATEdb](/Figures/MATEdb_Pipeline.png)